 Rumor has it that it was requested by WB to insert Batman to help bolster their financial gain, but that has not been substantiated.

-At San Diego Comic Con in July 2013 during the DC panel Zack Snyder called out Harry Lennix, who played General Swanwick in Man of Steel, to help announce the follow up of Man of Steel.
+At San Diego Comic Con in July 2013 during the DC panel Zack Snyder called out Harry Lennix, who played General Swanwick in Man of Steel, to help announce the follow up.
 He read an excerpt from Frank Miller’s beloved Batman series, The Dark Knight Returns.

 The Superman Logo within the Batman Logo appeared on screen and the fans went wild.